BrianLee11/DeepLearningProject/README.md

 ## part 1: Benchmark model

 Informer model and result using this model are saved in the folder 1_benchmark_result.

-This model and its prediction result would be the baseline to be outperformed.
+Objective: This model and its prediction result would be the baseline to be outperformed.

 ## Part 2: Model Training and Testing with the demo script